AdobeDocs/app-builder/src/pages/guides/app_builder_guides/configuration/index.md

 ### Common configuration

-Extensions and the standalone application behave in a similar way.
-Both can contain a UI and actions and both support a common configuration.
-The common configuration contains following fields:
+Extensions and the standalone application behave in a similar way: both can contain a UI and actions, and both support a common configuration.
+Their common configuration contains these fields:

 ```yaml
 # <common-config>